01 March 2009 (Sunday) - Upgrading

 But I need more than one day’s notice.
 I think you are being unreasonable to put the leaflet through my door on Sunday afternoon and expect me to be available the next day.”

 Let’s see what comes of it.
 I grumbled to

 And I hear Folkestone’s had another earthquake.
 Divine judgement, perhaps?

 04 March 2009 (Wednesday) - Strikes, A Phone Call, A New Phone

 On the way home there was an article on the radio about the Miner’s

 Strike.
 The big one – it started twenty five years ago today.
 Makes you feel

-asking for people who were involved with it to send in their memories.
-Whilst
+who were involved with it to send in their memories.
+Whilst never having been

 A phone call – last Wednesday HMP Slade phoned to check if it was all right for an inmate to phone us.
 It only took them a week to tell the poor chap he could phone me – but he phoned me tonight in good spirits considering his cell had been the subject of a spot search today.
 Whilst he went about his daily business, four warders trashed his cell from top to bottom, and told him to be grateful they’d found nothing.